 Another detrimental factor for those who have the greatest need for assistance is the thought that if one receives help then they are taking resources from someone with a greater need.
 Most veterans have heard the stories about how someone “never left the wire” or “never saw real combat” are receiving monetary compensation for their stress.
 It is easy for some to discredit their need and perceive them as milking the system.
 No prideful soldier wants to be viewed in this light by his or her peers, so they mock their own disposition in public while it destroys them in private.

-In September, after seven years of being pummeled by what felt like a never ending series of emotional waves, I came to the conclusion that this was not a fight that I was capable of winning on my own.
+In September of 2013, after seven years of being pummeled by what felt like a never ending series of emotional waves, I came to the conclusion that this was not a fight that I was capable of winning on my own.
 I was drowning and needed help.
 With little knowledge of how to ask for assistance I filled a simple form that was suggested on the Veteran Affairs website through the organization, Disabled American Veterans.
 I was told I would be contacted in a few weeks.
 I checked the mailbox with anticipation every day hoping to see an appointment date to speak with someone.
 I waited… And waited.
 Four months later I called the VA and inquired about my initial attempt to contact them.
 I was informed that the average wait time was eleven months!

 I was told that I have the option to go on the VA’s website and add more information to my claim which would expedite the process.
 After doing so, I called back and asked if the documents (medals proving certain missions, DD214, etc.) were received.
 I was then told that adding documents rendered my initial claim “Incomplete” and would be sent to the beginning of a different line.
 This obviously did not sit well with me.